 Decisions, decisions.
 To break up or make up?
 To take the advice of your friends or do what you want?
 To listen to your head or listen to your heart?

 Some of the most difficult choices we face have to do with those we love.
 There is a great power in choice, but sometimes it's incredibly difficult to know if we're making the right decision when it comes to pursuing or ending a relationship.
 You may be making excellent choices in nearly all areas of your life, but are you choosing well in love?
 How do you really know when it's time to call it quits?
 Should you get back on that rollercoaster when you think it can work the second, third or fourth time around?
 Is it sane to think it will work when nothing has really changed?

 I'm a Dating & Relationship Expert who coaches people on all kinds of matters of the heart, and even I don't know the answer to these questions.
 I mostly know when my clients should break up, and I'm skilled at helping them heal.
 But sometimes, some clients—as well as my own relationships—throw me a curve ball.
 How can they not when I'm dealing with something as crazy and irrational as love?
-What To Do When You Know You Should Break Up But Don't Want To
+3 Steps For Breaking Up With Someone You're Too Afraid To Confront

 While it's often easy to establish what's right and wrong (as in, tolerating physical, mental or emotional abuse is wrong), it isn't always so easy to draw a line in the sand when it comes to emotions.
 To say what is healthy or unhealthy can be a false judgment if you don't really know the nature of one's relationship.
 And yet, many of us judge anyway—it's only natural.